Shr0m0/blog/README.md

   npm run dev
   ```

 4. **View the application**:
-    Open your browser and navigate to http://localhost:5173/ to see the blog.
+    Open your browser and navigate to `http://localhost:5173` to view the application.

 ---

-###📜 License
+### 📜 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](./LICENSE) file for details.